Skip to main content Skip to secondary navigation

 The top undergraduate honors theses are recognized annually

-The Firestone and Golden Medals are awarded to the top 10 percent of honors theses completed in a given year.
+The Firestone and Golden Medals are awarded to the top 10 percent of honors theses completed each year.
 The Firestone Medal for Excellence in Undergraduate Research recognizes theses written in the social sciences, natural sciences and engineering.
-The Golden Medal for Excellence in Humanities and Creative Arts similarly distinguishes theses in the humanities or creative projects in the fine arts.
-The medalists each receive an engraved bronze medal and a monetary award.
+The Robert M. Golden Medal for Excellence in the Humanities and Creative Arts similarly distinguishes theses in the humanities or creative projects in the arts.
+The awardees each received an engraved bronze medal and a monetary award.

-The Kennedy Thesis Prize is awarded annually to the single best thesis in each of the four areas of arts & humanities, social sciences, natural sciences, and engineering & applied sciences.
+The David M. Kennedy Prize is awarded annually to the single best thesis in each of four academic areas: humanities, social sciences, natural sciences and engineering & applied sciences.
 Recipients of this award have accomplished exceptionally advanced research in the field and have shown strong potential for publication in peer-reviewed scholarly works.
-The prize was established in 2008 in recognition of history Professor David M. Kennedy’s mentoring of undergraduate writers.
-Winners each receive an engraved plaque and a monetary award.
+The prize was established in 2008 in recognition of history professor David M. Kennedy’s long-standing mentoring of undergraduate writers.
+Winners each received an engraved plaque and a monetary award.

 The Nomination Process

 All nominations for Golden, Firestone, and Kennedy thesis awards must be made by the department or honors program, so individual faculty who wish to nominate students should contact the honors program to learn more about their specific process.
-An official announcement with detailed nomination instructions will be sent in early March, and nominations are due to VPUE in late May.
+An official announcement with detailed nomination instructions will be sent in early March, and nominations are due to VPUE in week 9 of spring quarter.
 These communications come from the VPUE Medals email account.

 Students with questions should contact their honors program, as each program sets their own process for how to determine the top theses in that department.
 Deadlines and eligibility will vary by department.